 - may encourage the seller to review your offer before others

 - removes the need for you to formally withdraw the offer at some point in the future

-- Pre-possession inspection: A pre-possession inspection term gives you the opportunity to view the property, with your real estate professional, prior to possession.
+- Pre-possession inspection: A pre-possession inspection term gives you the opportunity to view the property, with your real estate licensee, prior to possession.
 Such an inspection can help you confirm the property is in substantially the same condition as it was when you viewed it and made your offer.

 Conditions: Buyers often place conditions in their Offers to Purchase to protect their interests.
 When you write a conditional Offer to Purchase, it means you want to buy the property but before making it a firm sale, you want the ability and time to review or confirm information.
 Some common conditions include home inspection, financing, and a review of condominium documents (if buying a condominium).

 The conditions you may want to include will differ depending on the type of property, for example: